 - 1. The auditor's report expresses an unqualified opinion on the general purpose financial statements of the Village of Forest. - 2.
-No instances of noncompliance material to the financial statements of the Village of Forest were disclosed during the audit. - 3.
-No reportable conditions relating to the audit of the financial statements are reported in the Independent Auditor's Report on Internal Control.
+One instance of noncompliance material to the financial statements of the Village of Forest was disclosed during the audit. - 3.
+No reportable conditions relating to the audit of the financial statements were reported in the Independent Auditor's Report on Internal Control.